Aaron Rodgers Gives Danica Patrick Epic Birthday Gift: ‘He Said Pack A Bag, We Are Going Somewhere’

 Like Patrick’s post, this one received a ton of attention for the NFL quarterback with over 180,000 likes in addition to 1,500 comments, most of which were fans wishing the 37-year-old the best on her special day.

-Previously, Rodgers was in a relationship with actress Olivia Munn and Patrick was in one with NASCAR driver Ricky Stenhouse Jr. However, they both called it quits with those respective partners in 2017 and then their relationship began to bloom.
+Previously, Rodgers was in a relationship with actress Olivia Munn, and Patrick was in one with NASCAR driver Ricky Stenhouse Jr. However, they both called it quits with those respective partners in 2017, and then their relationship began to bloom.